Power Sharing

 The Constitution of India made provisions for division of powers between Centre and States.
 After 1990 when coalition government was formed at the Centre, Regional parties became more powerful in the states.
 Since no single party was able to secure majority, different parties formed alliance.
 Under this arrangement the culture of power sharing and respect for autonomy of state governments spread in India.

-Decentralization in India
+in India

-Power shared between Central and State governments to local government is called the Decentralization of government.
-It is also called third tier of the government.
+governments to local government is called the Decentralization of government.

 The State governments are required to share some powers and revenue with local government bodies.
 The nature of sharing however varies from state to state.
 Rural Local Government is popularly known as the Panchayati Raj.
 It consists of Zilla Parishad, Panchayat Samiti and Gram Panchayats.